-■ Principal routes of exposure are usually by skin contact/absorption and inhalation of generated dust.
+■ Principal routes of exposure are by accidental skin and eye contact andinhalation of generated dusts.

 No human exposure data available.
 For this reason health effects described are based on experience with chemically related materials.

 As with any chemical product, contact with unprotected bare skin; inhalation of vapor, mist or dust in work place atmosphere; or ingestion in any form, should be avoided by observing good occupational work practice.